- 28 Jul 2025

 The query string includes a ticket

 parameter.
-This parameter is an opaque one-time-use identifier that may be used to retrieve the user credentials.
+This parameter is an opaque one-time-use identifier that can be used to retrieve the user credentials.

 Send your service URI and the ticket to: